meker12/commerce-channels.en/help/channel-manager/process-orders.md

   In the storefront, you must cancel the entire order. [!DNL Commerce] does not allow partial cancellations.

-* **Refund requests**–If a Walmart Marketplace RMA is issued for a shipped order, the [!UICONTROL Status details] includes a link to the RMA for the return.
-RMAs and refunds are managed from the [Returns](return-refund-orders.md) dashboard.
+* **Refund request**–If a Walmart Marketplace return is requested for a shipped order, the [!UICONTROL Status details] includes a link to the return.
+Returns and refunds are managed from the [Returns](return-refund-orders.md) dashboard.

 When Commerce orders are processed and [!DNL Channel Manager] successfully synchronizes shipment, partial shipment, and cancellation updates to the [!DNL Walmart Marketplace], the order processing is complete.
 Return requests and refunds for shipped orders are managed from the [Returns](return-refund-orders.md) dashboard.